Buying Guide

 The Book Tote is genuinely fun.
 The embroidery options are vast, from classic navy Oblique to tropical florals, zodiac signs, and city-specific editions.
 It is one of the most photographed bags on social media and a favorite for travel content.

-Resale performance is moderate, typically 55 to 70 percent of retail.
+Resale performance is moderate.
 There are a few reasons for this.
 First, it is canvas, not leather, and canvas bags generally take a harder hit on resale.
 Second, the Book Tote gets dirty.
 It is an open-top tote with no closure, made of fabric.
 After a few months of real use, corners show wear and handles darken.
 That impacts resale price significantly.
 Third, Dior produces a lot of them.
 Supply on the secondary market is healthy, which keeps prices in check.

 The exceptions: limited edition collaborations and seasonal prints that were produced in small quantities can hold value better.
 The Dior x Cactus Jack Book Tote, for example, has traded above retail.